wordpress redirect after login

 To make this code snippet your own, replace /cool-page/ with the actual URL slug that you want to redirect users to.
 For example, to set up a WordPress after login redirect to send users to https://yoursite.com/members/dashboard/, you would replace it with /members/dashboard/ (make sure to leave the single quotes on both sides).

-In the next section, we’ll show you how to add this code to your WordPress site manually.
-However, you can also use a plugin like Code Snippets to insert the code without editing your site files.
+You can use a plugin like Code Snippets to insert the code without editing your site files.

 First, you’ll need to install and activate the plugin.
 Then, head to Snippets > Add New, switch to the Functions tab, and paste the code directly into the editor: